DataExpert-ZachWilson-V4/capstone-project-v4-central-var/README.md

 #### Overview

-Component 4 focuses on developing and deploying machine learning models to predict stock prices.
+Details of developing and deploying machine learning models to predict stock prices.
 Using the fact-dimensional model, the machine learning pipeline will leverage historical and real-time data to train models and make predictions.
-The following steps outline the process for building this component.
+The following are the detailed steps outlining the process for building this ML Model.

-#### Steps to Build Machine Learning Component
+#### Steps to Build Machine Learning model

 1. **Data Extraction:**
    - Extract data from the Trino data warehouse, particularly from the `Fact_Stock_Prices` table, along with relevant attributes from the `Dim_Date` and `Dim_Stock` tables.